Last Breath (2019 film): Release

 Last Breath was distributed in the UK by Dogwoof and was released simultaneously in cinemas and on Netflix on 5 April 2019.

 In France the documentary was distributed by Arte on 11 September 2019 with the title Le survivant des abysses.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 61 out of 100, based on five critics, indicating "generally favorable" reviews.

 Empire gave it three stars, describing it as 'a great story' but comparing it unfavourably to similar survival documentaries such as Touching the Void.
 The Financial Times awarded four stars, and called it a 'powerful documentary'.